Welcome to ProComputers Fedora blog!

 - How do I connect after launch?
 Access the instance using fedora user with SSH key authentication.
 Direct root login is disabled by default.

 - Who maintains this AMI?
-ProComputers packages, validates, and continuously maintains the Fedora 42 image with AWS-optimized configuration.
+ProComputers packages, validates, and continuously maintains the Fedora Cloud 44 image with AWS-optimized configuration.

 Why Choose ProComputers